 Things You Didn’t Know

-Think you know all about the Cold War?
+Think you know all about the Salem Witch trials?
 Think again!
-This is the untold story of the War that spawned some shocking spy tactics
+This is the untold story of one of the most infamous episodes in US history.

 Academy of American Democracy

 How the The Stonewall Inn became the focus of the LGBTQ+ community’s fight for rights in the 1960s